AI-team-UoA/GeoTriples/README.md

 ![Architecture](http://drive.google.com/uc?export=view&id=0ByyHFR-5IXfpdHhWOERNNUxsNVE "The architecture of GeoTriples")

 ### RML Processor ###
-GeoTriples now supports the [RML](http://rml.io/) mapping language by extending the [RML processor](https://github.com/mmlab/RMLProcessor) to address the spatial information.
+GeoTriples now supports an extended versio of [RML](http://rml.io/) mapping language by extending the [RML processor](https://github.com/mmlab/RMLProcessor) to address the spatial information.
-[RML](http://rml.io/) is a mapping language, very similar to [R2RML](http://www.w3.org/TR/r2rml/).
-The main difference is that RML is designed to allow the process of data that *do not necessarily* rely in tables and thus not having an explicit iteration pattern.
+[RML](http://rml.io/) is defined as a superset language of [R2RML](http://www.w3.org/TR/r2rml/).
+The strong point of RML, is that is designed to allow the process of data that *do not necessarily* rely in tables and thus not having an explicit iteration pattern.

 For example, the farms.xml (see below) cannot be iterated in per row fashion, because it has nested elements.
 ```xml